 For emerging or evolving businesses, it’s a great chance to show the general public the value and heart behind your brand.

-The session with Luís Figo covered everything from Figo’s thoughts on cryptocurrency to who he thinks will win the World Cup.
-The session offered the general public the chance to learn more about Styking and their upcoming STRYKZ token as well as chat to a football star about his views on the current world of football.
-By keeping a healthy mixture of business and football the session felt honest, informal and allowed for the formation of a trustworthy relationship between STRYKZ and the public.
+The session with Luís Figo covered everything from Figo’s thoughts on cryptocurrency to who he predicted to win the World Cup.
+More importantly, it was a chance for the general public to learn more about Styking and their upcoming STRYKZ token.
+As well as chat to a football star about his views on the current world of football.
+By keeping a healthy mixture of business and football the session felt honest and informal.
+It allowed for the formation of a trustworthy relationship between STRYKZ and the public.

-The rewards for holding an AMA are multiple – it offers the opportunity to not only discuss business aspects and the sector but allows a brand to show the humans behind the business allowing them to build a genuine rapport with potential customers.
+To sum up, the rewards for holding an AMA are numerous.
+AMAs offer the opportunity to discuss business aspects and the sector.
+They allow a brand to show the people behind the business.
+But most importantly, video AMAs help build a genuine rapport with potential customers.